-Before the start of a new operation with fissile material, or before an existing operation is changed, it shall be determined and documented that the entire process will be subcritical under both normal and credible abnormal conditions.
-This guidance establishes minimum acceptable format/content elements, which comprise an evaluation of nuclear criticality safety, and provides summary logic for documenting the controlled parameters and derivation of associated nuclear criticality safety limits upon which nuclear criticality safety depends.
+"Before the start of a new operation with fissile material, or before an existing operation is changed, it shall be determined and documented that the entire process will be subcritical under both normal and credible abnormal conditions."
+This white paper presents guidance for acceptable format/content elements, which comprise a nuclear criticality safety evaluation, and provides "best practice" logic for documenting the controlled parameters and derivation of associated subcritical limits upon which nuclear criticality safety depends.